Mushfiqur Rahim: 2017-2018

-During the first Test against New Zealand at Basin Reserve in January 2017, Mushfiqur Rahim was hit on the back of the helmet on the fifth day of match and immediately taken to hospital.
-The incident took place in the 43rd over of Bangladesh's second innings when Tim Southee bowled a bouncer that hit Mushfiqur Rahim just behind left ear as he was trying to duck.
+During the first Test against New Zealand at Basin Reserve in January 2017, Rahim was hit on the back of the helmet on the fifth day of match and immediately taken to hospital.
+The incident took place in the 43rd over of Bangladesh's second innings when Tim Southee bowled a bouncer that hit Rahim just behind left ear as he was trying to duck.
 Initial X-rays and scans to his neck suggested he was out of immediate danger.
-Mushfiqur Rahim attended the post match presentation after receiving treatment.
+Rahim attended the post match presentation after receiving treatment.

-In March 2017, during the second Test against Sri Lanka, Mushfiqur Rahim took his 100th dismissal as a wicket-keeper.
+In March 2017, during the second Test against Sri Lanka, Rahim took his 100th dismissal as a wicket-keeper.
 He became the first wicket-keeper in history for Bangladesh to reach this milestone.

-On 15 October 2017, during the first ODI against South Africa, Mushfiqur Rahim became the first batsman for Bangladesh to score an international century against South Africa in any format.
+On 15 October 2017, during the first ODI against South Africa, Rahim became the first batsman for Bangladesh to score an international century against South Africa in any format.

 He was selected as wicket keeper in the Test XI of the year 2017 by ESPNcricinfo.